Getting Local Coverage

 Writing a news release

 Always submit your news in writing to make it easy on the news organization and to ensure that the information they receive is correct.
 Do not call and expect them to take the information down over the phone.

-Make certain that the contact person is available to answer any questions or provide additional information.
-Always return phone calls from reporters as soon as possible because they may be up against a deadline.
+Be sure your contact person is available to answer any questions or provide additional information.
+Always return phone calls from reporters as soon as possible because they may be working against a deadline.

-News releases should be written in “newspaper style,” that means following the same rules for punctuation, abbreviation, spelling and grammar used by most newspapers.
+News releases should be written in proper style.
+That means following the same rules for punctuation, abbreviation, spelling, and grammar used by most newspapers.
 The closer you follow the style rules, the more professional your news release will look.
 The best-known stylebooks are the Associated Press Stylebook and The New York Times Manual of Style and Usage.
 Another good resource is the Associated Press Guide to Newswriting.
 They may be available in your library or from a journalism class at your school and they can be purchased online.